M61ss/Linux/System/Kernel/Drivers/proc drivers.md

 The `/proc/` folder is a pseudo-filesystem used to access to process information provided by the kernel.
 \
 Files inside this folder are used to give the possibility to the user to use loaded drivers via softwares that use files inside `/proc/` folder.
+It works like a big interface.

 > Other info at [Procfs - Wikipedia](https://en.wikipedia.org/wiki/Procfs)